The topological natures of the Gauss-Bonnet black hole in AdS space: Conclusion

 \section{Conclusion}

 In this paper, we have studied the local and global topological natures of the Gauss-Bonnet black hole in AdS space.
 The local topological features are reflected by the winding number, where the positive or negative winding number always corresponds to the stable and unstable black hole branches, respectively.
+We find that such correspondence is strict, and we have given the proof.
 The global topological features are reflected by the topological number, which is defined as the sum of the winding number, and can be used to classify the different black holes into different topological classes.

-When the charge is present, the geometry of the black hole horizon can be Ricci flat, hyperbolic and spherical.
-However, we find the topological number to be independent on the geometry of the horizon.
-Furthermore, the topological number is also independent on the dimensions, the non-zero charge and the pressure, even though there may be very different phase behaviours.
-For the charged Gauss-Bonnet AdS black hole, the topological number is always $1$, which is equal to the topological number of the the RNAdS black holes.
-This implies that the higher derivative terms of the curvature in the form of Gauss-Bonnet gravity does not change the topological number, and these black holes can be divided into the same class.
+We have also given a proof of this conjecture in part based on the condition $(\partial_{r_h} S)_P>0$.